 Whether you just need additional cards for family members or your card has been lost, you can call the Plan Administration office at 1-800-468-5744 to request additional ID cards.
-You can also go to www.bcbsok.com and log-in to your BlueAccess for Members account to order an ID Card(s) directly.
+You can also go to www.bcbsok.com and log-in to your BlueAccess for Members account to order an ID Card(s) directly and/or download a temporary ID card.
+You can also access a digital member ID card on the BCBS Mobile App.